 Key takeaways

-This update has been designed in response to teacher feedback and supports more focused practice — particularly when you want pupils to concentrate on specific questions without additional support elements.
+This update has been designed in response to teacher feedback and introduces a new way to set focused, consolidation-based practice — ideal for when you’ve already taught the lesson and want pupils to apply what they’ve learned.

 Doodle Assignments let teachers set tailored practice for individual pupils, groups or whole classes using content from across Doodle’s programmes.